-In case you're wondering, the game is loosely based on the maestro's life and works.
+In case you're wondering, Hitchcock: Final Cut is loosely based on the maestro's life and works.
 A Hitchcock obsessed billionaire named Robert Marvin-Jones has taken it upon himself to make his own movie on his own estate-slash-backlot.
 The only problem is that almost all of his cast and crew have gone missing.
 Enter Joseph Shamley, our protagonist, who just happens to be a detective with a little bit of a psychic ability.
 You see, his parents died in a car crash the night of Hitchcock's funeral 'cos that's all it takes to gain the second sight.

 It's in your initial encounter with Alicia where alarm bells are raised as to the game's overall quality.
 And we haven't even got past the opening cinematics.
-She talks in overly-gestured sign language but just in case you don't know what she's talking about her pet mynah whistles and screeches her words in English.
+She talks in overly-gestured sign language but just in case you don't know what she's talking about her pet mynah bird whistles and screeches her words in English.
 Are we introduced to this bird in any way?
 Nope!
 And the tiny black bunch of polygons that represents him are camouflaged in the background.
 When I first played it I thought they were making fun of the character by adding cartoon sound effects that wouldn't be out of place in a Tom & Jerry short.

 In the beginning, you have access to very few rooms in the Marvin-Jones mansion that looks suspiciously like the Bates Motel from Psycho.
 This, along with the tank controls and cinematic pre-rendered visual style makes it very reminiscent of Resident Evil.
 The difference is in the game's puzzles where we jarringly jump to mouse controls.
 The first puzzle is also your first real clue that this game is actually based on Hitchcock.
 You are required to complete the names of some of his most famous films in order to open a cabinet in the study.